 - Consider the Weather: One thing you need to keep in mind is the weather, and how cold it might get when you’re camping.
 Keep in mind, it’s harder to stay warm in an insufficiently insulated bag than it is to cool off by venting a bag made for colder temperatures.

 - Consider Your Comfort: Your sleeping habits need to be considered when picking the right bag.
 A bag that’s too snug can make your body feel constricted, and can actually compress the filling making the bag less effective.

 - Moisture Proof Bags: If the area you plan on camping is a moist environment, you need to take that into account.
-When picking your bag, you need to find one that can help wick moisture away from your body.
+When picking your bag, look for one that can help wick moisture away from your body.
 More often than not, these bags are made with synthetic materials.

 - Weight: If you’re hiking, then the weight of your bag should also be a major consideration.
 The last thing you need is to carry any extra weight, especially if there was a lighter option available.

 Sleeping Bag Fillers

 Down Sleeping Bags

 - The Bad – If you’re going to be in an area where moisture’s a problem, you should know that Down is very poor insulator when it gets wet.

 - The Good – Synthetic materials are probably a better option, especially if you’re going to be in wet environments.
 Synthetic-filled bags also cost less, and are a good alternative for those who are allergic to down.

 - The Bad – Synthetic materials usually weigh more, and will take up more room in your pack.
 They’re also not as warm as Down filled bags.

-A temperature rating is given to each bag to let you know how cold you can go.
+A temperature rating is given to each bag to let you know how cold you can actually go.
 Just be aware that this rating can differ from manufacture to manufacture, and can also depend on the person using the bag.
 The Temperature Rating of a bag should only be used as a rough guideline.